 * Traders eye Saudi, Russian meeting in St. Petersburg next week

-* Expanding probe into Trump hits risk assets (Updates prices)
+* Expanding probe into Trump hits risk assets (New throughout, updates prices and market activity to settlement)

-NEW YORK, July 20 (Reuters) - Oil prices dipped on Thursday in choppy U.S. trading, as nagging worries about abundant global crude supplies dragged prices lower after an early rally pushed Brent above $50 per barrel for the first time since early June.
+NEW YORK, July 20 (Reuters) - Oil settled lower on Thursday in choppy trading, as nagging worries about abundant global crude supplies sank prices after an early rally boosted Brent above $50 per barrel for the first time since June 7.

 Traders predicted prices would hold near current levels ahead of Monday's meeting between key OPEC and non-OPEC producers in St. Petersburg, Russia.
-The market has been watching reports that Saudi Arabia, the world's largest crude producer, is considering an additional supply cut to bring markets into balance.
+The market has been watching reports that Saudi Arabia, the world's largest crude producer, is considering an additional supply cut to reduce the global glut.

 In early trade, both benchmarks rose to their highest since June 7, after rallying in the previous session on data showing U.S. crude and fuel inventories fell sharply last week.

-U.S. crude inventories dropped by 4.7 million barrels in the week to July 14, according to the Energy Information Administration, more than forecast.
+U.S. crude inventories dropped by 4.7 million barrels in the week to July 14, according to the Energy Information Administration, a bigger draw than analysts had forecast.

-Gasoline stocks fell by 4.7 million barrels, exceeding expectations, while distillate stocks also fell.
+Gasoline stocks fell 4.7 million barrels, exceeding expectations, while distillate stocks also fell.

 "I'm skeptical, after seeing many years of drawdowns in summer driving season," said Gene McGillian, manager of market research at Tradition Energy in Stamford, Connecticut.